(from “Born to be Wild,” written by Mars Bonfire and performed by Steppenwolf)

 The high point occurred in Whip’s house where I was staying.
 This is one of those times when my memory and the Journal are almost completely congruent.
 It could easily be seen as the low point too.
 Jenny and I had spent the day together, full of the excitement that discovering a kindred spirit, and an attractive kindred spirit at that, can bring.
 We talked a lot about love, other people’s, which was I suspect our way of recognizing that love was in the air even if we didn’t express it ourselves.
 She teased me that I would hear about her when I returned to England, but wouldn’t tell me how or why.
 I wrote in the Journal that “the insatiable curiosity would kill me, I was sure.”

 Somehow I guessed during the course of our exchanges and divulgations, and this makes no sense even now, that she had been abused by her father.
 How did I ever manage to stumble on that?
 It wasn’t as if there were abused girls in my circle: there had barely been any girls at all.
 As I spent more time with girls, in Cambridge, New York and since leaving Borlase’s, I was beginning to see serious imbalances between boys and girls when it came to physical intimacy.
 Boys often made excessive demands, as far as girls were concerned, and for some any demand was excessive.
 Girls rarely wanted enough, as far as boys were concerned, and never as much as their bodies seemed to us to convey.
 But there was nothing perverted about this imbalance.
-You can’t get more perverted than a father having any kind of sexual relations with his daughter.
+You can’t get more perverted than a father having any kind of sexual relations with the girl most entitled to his protection.
 Wherever did that strange guess come from?